shakes76/PatternFlow/recognition/45028818/README.md

 The output consists of the sum of the segmentation layers from level 1, 2, and 3.
 The output of this sum is put into a final sigmoid activation layer, this is a different implementation to the paper as it used a softmax layer.

 ## Training Details
-My model is trained using images resized to 512x512, with data augmentation done through Keras's ImageDataGenerator.
+My model is trained using images resized to 512x512x3, with data augmentation done through Keras's ImageDataGenerator.
 This augmentation consists of shearing, zooming, and horizontal and vertical flips.
+The data preprocessing only splits the data into a training set and a testing set, while I would usually do a validation set as well to help guide parameter tuning and for general model completeness, for several reasons I did not for this network.
+Firstly, since the goal was to reproduce the Improved U-Net the previously noted paper, this meant there would be no need for the model comparisons which the validation test results can help show.
+In addition to this the standard parameter selection was already completed by the authors of the paper.
+Secondly, not having a validation test set meant I could use Keras's lightweight ImageDataGenerator for preprocessing, this greatly simplified pre-processing and processing, however the only way to introduce three way training/validation/testing splits with that generator is to have the data already split into training and testing datasets.
+The final reason was because of the relatively quick training time and the good results the model achieved straight away meant I had little reason to reduce the size of the training dataset for the creation of a validation set.

 The network is trained for 10 epochs using an Adam optimizer with a learning rate of 0.0004.

 ## Training Results